Taksin: Reunification of Siam

 Journey of Phraya Tak from Ayutthaya to Chanthaburi and his return to reconquer Ayutthaya in 1767, according to traditional Thai historiography.

 After the sacking of Ayutthaya the country had fallen apart, due to the disappearance of central authority.
 In addition to Taksin, several local lords had established themselves as rulers in Phimai, Phitsanulok, Fang (Sawangkhaburi, near Uttaradit), and Nakhon Si Thammarat.
 From 1768 to 1771, Taksin launched campaigns to subjugate these rivals, and Thonburi emerged as the new center of power within Siam.

 Wars with Burma

 During Taksin's reign, Taksin is recorded to have waged 9 campaigns against Burma:

 First campaign

+Battle of Phosamton in November 1767.

 In 1767, Hsinbyushin sent an army of 2,000 men under the command of Maengki Manya (Thai: แมงกี้มารหญ้า), the governor of Tavoy to invade Siam after Taksin as established Thonburi as the capital.
 The Burmese army advanced to the district of Bang Kung in the province of Samut Songkram to the west of the new capital, but was routed by the Thai king in the Battle of Bang Kung in 1767, which is also the site of Wat Bang Kung.
 When more Chinese troops invaded Burma, Hsinbyushin was forced to recall most of his troops back to resist the Chinese.